 A minimum of 4.0 in.
 WC and a maximum of 10.5 in.
 WC upstream gas pressure is required under load and no-load conditions for natural gas.
 A minimum of 4.0 in.
 WC and a maximum of 13.0 in.
 WC is required for propane gas.
-The gas pressure regulator(s) supplied on the heater is for low-pressure service.
 If upstream pressure exceeds these values, an intermediate gas pressure regulator, of the lockup type, must be installed.

 When connecting additional gas utilization equipment to the gas piping system, the existing piping must be checked to determine if it has adequate capacity for the combined load.
+The gas valve pressure regulator on the heater is nominally preset as noted in Table K.